-A dissertation introduction is the foundation of your entire research project.
-It establishes the context, defines the research problem, outlines objectives, and explains the significance of the study.
-A well-written introduction typically represents 10–15% of the total dissertation word count and sets the academic tone for the entire document.
+A well-written introduction typically makes up 10–15% of the total dissertation word count and sets the tone for the entire research.

 The dissertation introduction plays a significant role as it helps in creating the first impression of your research.
 It describes the purpose, objectives, and scope, engaging the audience while creating context.
 The dissertation introduction helps in creating a direction for the entire dissertation, ensuring clarity and academic significance.